 Those that come from cooking piña: tequila, mezcal, raicilla, bacanora.
-This type of distilled production has five main steps 21, 22:
+This type of distilled production has six main steps 21, 22:

 - 1) Harvesting of the heart of the agave plant (called piña) occurs through pruning the leaves (pencas) of the plant leaving only the heart (called jimado).
 The piñas are taken from the fields and carried to the distilleries (called palenques or vinatas) - 2) In distilleries, piñas are cooked in ovens - 3) Cooked piñas are ground to extract juices - 4) Agave juice is fermented, and yeasts are added.
-Fermentation may take up to 7 days - 5) Fermented juice is distilled, and the process of maturation starts
+Fermentation may take up to 7 days - 5) Fermented juice is distilled, and the process of maturation starts - 6) The distillation process residues (bagasse and vinasses) are disposed accordingly (see page 16).

 Those that come from fermentation of aguamiel produces aguamiel distillate and comiteco.
-Production of these types of distilled products has four main steps 23, 24:
+Production of these types of distilled products has Five main steps 23, 24:

 - 1) A cavity is carved in the piña, a process called capada - 2) Every day the piña is scratched (called raspado) so Aguamiel (plant sage) is exuded.
 The process of scratching and collecting aguamiel may occur every day in the morning and the evening.
-This aguamiel production and collection may occur for six months - 3) Aguamiel is left in tanks for fermentation with its natural bacteria for up to 5 days. - 4) Fermented aguamiel (called pulque) is then distilled
+This aguamiel production and collection may occur for six months - 3) Aguamiel is left in tanks for fermentation with its natural bacteria for up to 5 days. - 4) Fermented aguamiel (called pulque) is then distilled. - 5) The distillation process residue (only vinasse) is disposed accordingly (see page 16).